 At the age of 21 Phil began working in his family’s business Mike’s Chili Parlor.
 His 50 years of hard work and larger-than-life-personality lead to Mike’s Chili Parlor receiving media coverage locally and nationally.
 He ensured the successful continuation of the family business into its 5th generation.
 Phil also owned and operated the Beachcomber Tavern for over a decade.
 His customers were part of the family, and he made an impact on everyone he met.

 Phil met the love of his life Carol Radtke in 1959.
 They were married in 1962 at St Demetrios Greek Orthodox Church in Seattle, where they attended throughout their marriage.
 They lived in Seattle, WA and raised their 3 children with love and honor.
 In their later years they split their time between their home in Seattle and their Casa in Mazatlán, Mexico.

 Phil is survived by his wife of 57 years, Carol, his children Katherine, Michael (wife Eleni), and Penelope, his grandchildren Stephanie, Anthony, Christiana, James, Sophia, and Anastasia, all of whom reside in the Seattle area.

 In addition, Phil is survived by a multitude of relatives and friends, whom he loved as family.

 Friday, July 26th, 2019 at Noon

 Saint Demetrios Greek Orthodox Church

 Seattle, Washington 98112

 In lieu of flowers, the family requests remembrances be made to.
 St Demetrios Greek Orthodox Church or Santa Clara University Camp Kesem https://donate.kesem.org/TheGreek

-To plant a tree in memory of Phil George Semandiris, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Phil George Semandiris, please visit our floral store.